 Vision for IRI’s Future: Strengthen the global leadership in the field of innovation management by promoting collaboration and partnerships among diverse groups to develop transformational innovation management models that provide substantial benefits to the member companies.

-Dr. Dan Boss, Senior Vice President, R&D, GAF
+Dr. Dan Boss, Senior Vice President, R&D, The AZEK Company

-Dan was named Senior Vice President, Research and Development in October, 2016.
-Dan has been helping drive innovation across the aerospace, mining and metals, and building materials industries for more than two decades.
+Dan joined The AZEK Company in 2022 as Senior Vice President, Research and Development leading their efforts to create sustainable, beautiful, and durable solutions for outdoor living.
+Prior to AZEK, Dan was Senior Vice President, Research and Development at GAF and helped drive innovation across the aerospace, mining, and metals, and building materials industries for more than two decades.
 His distinctive background, which includes both R&D and marketing, allows him to combine new technology development with innovative business development strategies.

 Dr. Robert Heideman, Senior Vice President, Chief Technology Officer, A.O.
 Smith